ODR versus night setback thermostats

 Night setback in conjunction with ODR

 There are intelligent thermostats today that will learn how long it takes to bring the house temperature up and will start turning up the temperature much earlier.
 This will reduce the setback time.
 We have a few options that will still save us fuel.
-Since ODR will save us far more money than the setback, and improve indoor comfort, I would choose a room temperature and leave the temperature set without changing it.
+Since ODR will save us far more money than the setback and improve indoor comfort, I would choose a room temperature and leave it set without changing it.
 If you do a night setback, limit the setback temperature to two to three degrees, and use a thermostat that will learn how long it takes to bring the home up to temperature.

 Disclaimer: The information found on this website is for informational purposes only.
 All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as a professional should review it.